Foody

 Goal

-Design an app that makes it easy for users to discover, order, and receive fresh, health-conscious meals with minimal effort.
+Design an app that makes it easy to discover, order, and receive healthy meals with minimal effort.

 Design Process